Reports of Vaping-Related Illnesses Are On the Rise

 Severe breathing issues and even lung damage have been linked to e-cigarette use.
 Plus, one study says vaping might increase your cancer risk.

 There's nothing quite like strolling outside on a beautiful spring day, hearing the birds chirp, feeling the sunshine on your face, inhaling the fresh air... and the e-cigarette smoke from the guy in front of you.

-Crying, " second-hand smoke!!!" is understandable when it comes to traditional cigs—but the e-cig (or "vaping") code of conduct isn't yet set in stone.
-Because these techie smoking tools are fairly new, there's still a lot we don't know about the health risks, but the common thought is that they're at least less horrible for you than regular cigarettes (and smell better, for the most part).
+Crying, "second-hand smoke!!!" is understandable when it comes to traditional cigs—but the e-cig (or "vaping") code of conduct isn't yet set in stone.
+Because these techie smoking tools are fairly new, there's still a lot we don't know about the health risks.
+The common thought is that they're at least less horrible for you than regular cigarettes (and smell better, for the most part).
 (Here are the e-cigarette health basics you really need to know.)

-But the latest scientific research demonstrates some real risks.
-E-cigarettes may be linked to a higher bladder cancer risk, according to two new studies presented today at the 112th Annual Scientific Meeting of the American Urological Association (AUA).
+As if vaping sickness doesn't sound bad enough, scientific research has demonstrated some real risks to e-cigs, too: They may be linked to a higher bladder cancer risk, according to two recent studies presented at the 112th Annual Scientific Meeting of the American Urological Association (AUA).

 Researchers compared the urine of e-cig smokers to that of non-smokers, examining for five known bladder carcinogenic (a.k.a. cancer-causing) compounds present in either traditional cigarettes or common e-cig liquids.
 The results were pretty clear; two of those five cancerous compounds were found in 92 percent of e-cig users' urine.